Validators

 validators: non-mutating (recommended unless the parsed string must be mutated)

-The function will take a string and return the modified version of the string.
-If there is an error,
+.
+The function will take a string and return an error

 However, check

-(exactly matching the above function signature, since it will become that function), and the other is
+the above function signature, since it will become that function), and the other

 Validators can be combined with &